JADM998/udacity-serverless-aws-lambda/README.md

 I've implemented monitoring throughout the application by the Winston logger, XRay wrapper and CloudWatch metrics.
 I have provided examples of the logs and metrics sent by the application in the folders `/logs` and `/metrics` inside `/screenshoots/monitoring`.

+I've also followed all the criteria listed in the project rubric for Archituecture and Best practices.